martinhbramwell/Meteor-CI-Tutorial/PrepareTheMachine/doc/This_tutorial_expects_to_use_the_Sublime_Text_3_editor.md

 #### This tutorial uses Sublime Text 3.

 It also expects to be run in a virtual machine; for later destruction.
-You most likely have your own preferred test editor.
-This will show the general principle of simultaneous editor and CI linting.
+While you likely have your own preferred text editor, this will introduce the general idea of in-editor linting, which you can then adapt to your own taste.

 Steps performed :
  - gets the [PPA](https://en.wikipedia.org/wiki/Personal_Package_Archive) for [Sublime Text 3](http://www.sublimetext.com/3)